Vehicles Classes

 Vehicle categories subject to the vignette requirement

-• Motorcycles: vignette for motorcycles
+• Motorcycles: vignette for motorised two-wheelers

 Attention: special toll routes